 To know Christ better and make Him better known

 The Diocese of Oakland celebrated its Golden Jubilee in 2012.
-At the time of its creation in 1962 there were an estimated 329,000 Catholics among the East Bay’s population of 1.3 million people.
-Today within its 1,467 square miles the current estimated population of Alameda and Contra Costa counties is over 2.6 million people with a Catholic population projected above 700,000.
+At the time of its creation in 1962, there were an estimated 329,000 Catholics among the East Bay’s population of 1.3 million people.
+Within its 1,467 square miles, the current estimated population of Alameda and Contra Costa counties is over 2.6 million people with a Catholic population projected 550,000.